zhanglab/psamm/docs/tutorial/fpp.rst

 fructose 6-phosphate.
 This pathway also involves multiple phosphorylation and dephosphorylation steps.
-The ``--element`` argument can be added to the the ``vis`` command to filter this pathway to show the transfer patterns of the phosphorous in the pathway:
+The ``--element`` argument can be added to the the ``vis`` command to filter this pathway to show the transfer patterns of the phosphorus in the pathway:

 .. code-block:: shell

    (psamm-model) $ psamm-model vis --element P --image png

-The resulting 'reactions.dot.png' file will contain the phosphorous transfer network of the E. coli core model.
+The resulting 'reactions.dot.png' file will contain the phosphorus transfer network of the E. coli core model.

 If the mannitol utilization pathway is examined more closely, it will be seen